iodepo/odis-arch/book/indexing/index.md

 ### Alternatives

 Note, the Gleaner ecosystem is not a requirement.
-OIH follows the structured data on the web and data on the web best practices patterns.
+ODIS follows the structured data on the web and data on the web best practices patterns.
 Being web architecture based, there are many open source tools and scripting solutions you might use.
 You may wish to explore the [Alternative Approaches](alternatives.md) section for more on this.

 What follows is a bit more detail on the setup used by Gleaner.
 Experienced users will see where they can swap out elements for their own preference.
 Like a different